Azure/reliable-web-app-pattern-java/pattern-overview.md

 ### Cache

 [Azure Cache for Redis](https://learn.microsoft.com/azure/en-us/azure-cache-for-redis/cache-overview) is a managed in-memory data store based on the Redis software.
-Our load is heavily skewed toward viewing concerts and venue details.
 The web app needed a cache that provided the following benefits:

 - **Reduce management overhead:** It's a fully managed service.
 - **Speed and volume:** It has high-data throughput and low latency reads for commonly accessed, slow changing data.